Edgenius/PlatoDocSite/content/home.md

 +++

-> *Home of Documentation* This is documentation home page of PlatoForms
+> *Home of Documentation* This is documentation home page of PlatoForms.